-This is part 3 of a 4-part series on how to become an astrologer.
-It’s easy to forget this part, but if you want this to be your job, astrology is a business.
+It’s easy to forget this part, but if you want astrology to be your job, astrology is a business.
 Most astrologers are like musicians, lost in the art and don’t want to concern themselves with the business side of things, but if you want this to work, you kinda have to.
 When you’re an astrologer, you’re working for yourself, and should approach this just like any other entrepreneur approaches their business.
 You need to be professional and act accordingly.
-If you want to be an astrologer, you need to be the kind of person who can work for themselves and not spend all day searching cat videos.
+If you want to be an astrologer, you need to be the kind of person who can work for themselves and not spend all day searching cat videos (maybe just like an hour, ha!).
+Some points to keep in mind if you want to be an online astrologer:

 |